TheBlazedDude/M324/README.md

 - `ch.bbw.BenBrc.model`: Contains the calculator model and operation interfaces
 - `ch.bbw.BenBrc.model.operations`: Contains the concrete operation implementations
 - `ch.bbw.BenBrc.module`: Contains the module system

+The project also includes a Git submodule:

+- `calculator-operations-module`: Contains additional operations for the calculator

 ## How to Use